-For many years, it has not been necessary to apply for Building Regulation consent when replacing windows in existing dwellings unless a structural alteration was involved.
-From the 1 April 2002 however, all owners replacing windows will need to make an application, and the new windows themselves will have to meet the requirements of the Building Regulations.
-So even if you are replacing only one window with one brought from a local DIY centre you still need to follow the guidance below.
+For many years, it has not been necessary to apply for Building Regulation consent when replacing windows in existing dwellings.
+This is unless a structural alteration was involved.
+From the 1 April 2002, however, all owners replacing windows need to make an application.
+The new windows will have to meet the requirements of the Building Regulations.
+If you are replacing only one window with one bought from a local DIY centre, you still need to follow the guidance below.

 You have a choice, you can either:

-Use a contractor registered under the FENSA, BSI or Network VEKA competent persons scheme (does not apply to buildings in Conservation Areas or Listed Buildings) or,
+Use a contractor registered under the FENSA, BSI or Network VEKA competent persons scheme.
+This does not apply to buildings in Conservation Areas or Listed Buildings, or,

-Use us and submit a Building Regulations application, in most cases the simplest way of doing this will be to submit a Building Notice.
-The Building Notice form must be fully completed, and returned to us together with the appropriate charge (currently £100 including VAT for domestic installations) and a site location plan at least two working days before removing the old window)
+Use us and submit a Building Regulations application.
+The simplest way would be to submit a Building Notice.
+The Building Notice form must be fully completed.
+It must be returned to us together with the appropriate charge.
+The charge is currently £120, including VAT for domestic installations and a site location plan at least two working days before removing the old window.

-Once we receive the Building Notice, a Building Control Officer will normally visit your property twice - once before and once after the replacement windows are installed.
+Once we receive the Building Notice, a Building Control Officer will normally visit your property twice.
+This will be once before and once after the replacement windows are installed.
 If all is found to be satisfactory, a Completion Certificate will be issued to confirm this.
 You may well be asked by your solicitor to produce this Certificate if you sell your property.
-If your windows are being replaced by a specialist window firm, they may well make the application on your behalf, but be careful to check this with them in advance to make sure.
+If your windows are being replaced by a specialist window firm, they may well make the application on your behalf.
+Be careful to check this with them in advance to make sure.

 What regulations do the windows have to comply with?

 The replacement windows will need to meet the thermal insulation requirements of the regulations.
-Replacement windows needs to achieve a maximum U-value of 1.60W/m²K.
-Take care when ordering new windows that your supplier can prove the glazing units used will satisfy this requirement, as the Building Control Officer will need to see proof before issuing a completion certificate.
+Replacement windows needs to achieve a maximum U-value of 1.40W/m²K.
+Take care when ordering new windows that your supplier can prove the glazing units used will satisfy this requirement.
+The Building Control Officer will need to see proof before issuing a completion certificate.
 We would particularly recommend that you leave any labels on the glazing in place until after a satisfactory inspection has been carried out by the Building Control Officer.

-In some cases it may be permissible to use glazing units which do not meet the above specifications, but to do so you (or your supplier) would have to submit calculations to prove that the overall insulation requirements of the regulations would still be met.
-This may be possible if other insulation measures are undertaken at the same time as the window replacement - for example, installing cavity wall insulation or "topping up" loft insulation.
-The benefits gained by installing this extra insulation can be used to offset the higher losses through the glazing, but this should not to be undertaken lightly.
+In some cases it may be permissible to use glazing units which do not meet the above specifications.
+To do so, you (or your supplier) would have to submit calculations to prove that the overall insulation requirements of the regulations would still be met.
+This may be possible if other insulation measures are undertaken at the same time as the window replacement.
+For example, installing cavity wall insulation or 'topping up' loft insulation.
+The benefits gained by installing this extra insulation can be used to offset the higher losses through the glazing.
+This should not to be undertaken lightly.
 We would strongly advise you get any such calculations checked by the Building Control Officer well before the replacement windows are installed, so that expensive mistakes can be avoided.

 Means of escape

 All first floor windows in dwellings should ideally have opening lights large enough to allow you to escape through them if you were trapped in the room by a fire.
-This also applies to rooms in bungalow that open into to a hall (unless the hall itself has an external door through which you could escape).
-To meet this requirement all such windows should have an unobstructed openable area of at least 0.33m² and be not less than 450mm high and 450mm wide (the route through the window may be at an angle rather than straight through).
+This also applies to rooms in a bungalow that open into to a hall.
+This is unless the hall itself has an external door through which you could escape.
+To meet this requirement all such windows should have an unobstructed openable area of at least 0.33m².
+It should not be not less than 450mm high and 450mm wide.
+The route through the window may be at an angle rather than straight through.
 The bottom of the openable area should be less than 1100mm above the floor.

-Where the windows being replaced have trickle ventilators fitted then the replacement windows are required to have them installed.
-Where the original windows did not have trickle ventilators installed, it is good practice to install these in the new windows.
-The Building Regulations require that adequate ventilation is provided for people in the building and this should be considered when deciding on the size of opening lights in the replacement windows.
+Replacement windows are now required to have trickle ventilators fitted even where the original windows did not have trickle ventilators installed, the Building Regulations require that adequate ventilation is provided for people in the building.
+This should be considered when deciding on the size of opening lights in the replacement windows.
 For most rooms, one or more opening windows totalling 5% of the floor area, with background "trickle" vents totalling 5000mm² will be adequate.

-If the replacement windows are wider than those they replace, or involve the replacement of bay windows, then the Building Control Officer will need to be satisfied that proper structural support is provided above the window.
+If the replacement windows are wider than those they replace, or involve the replacement of bay windows, the Building Control Officer will need to be satisfied that proper structural support is provided above the window.
 In older buildings, the timber frame of the window was often sufficiently strong to carry the load of a wall or roof above it without a lintel.
-Obviously in these cases either a lintel needs to be installed when the window is replaced, or the new frame carefully reinforced to carry the load.
+In these cases, either a lintel needs to be installed when the window is replaced, or the new frame carefully reinforced to carry the load.